domglusk/My-Personal-Findings/README.md

 Instead of adding i3 to the autostart, simply add qtile instead with the command being 'qtile start' Add picom as a startup app in XFCE, NOT in ~/.config/qtile/autostart.sh

+# How to make GTK and QT Apps Consistent w/ Any Theme
 There is not a single good guide out there on getting KDE (QT) apps to work on any other desktop environment other than KDE (wihout either mismatched dark and light themes or horrible tearing in apps).
 IT IS VERY POSSIBLE, but you need to install a lot of dependencies.

 Install